 To correctly write an IEP, it takes a minimum of three hours…

-Multiply that times 20 – 30 students… and that alone becomes a part-time-job.
+Multiply that times 20 – 30 students… and just that part of the teacher’s role in an IEP becomes a part-time job.

 The reason I bring this up is that parents need to understand that not every IEP will be perfect, or unfortunately, even accurate.